Kenivia/Honing-Forecast/README.md

 - Add a % behind the cursor for desired chances of success
 - Disallow non-number inputs
-- prettify everything everythign is so ugly right now
+- prettify everything everythign is so ugly right now ~~- Cache, rework the monte carlos to do individual pieces so they can be cached for other combinations of ticks(and add them when needed)S~~
+~~- Migrate to typescript~~